Larry Graeber, a Texas-based artist, considers himself a painter and sculptor. He presently works in San Antonio and Marfa TX studios.

-Larry Graeber a Texas-based artist, works in studios in San Antonio and Marfa.
-Raised in Austin the oldest of three children, the son of an architect, and homemaker.
-As a youth Larry was always involved in making things; forts, treehouses and down hill coasters.
-As a teenager, junior high - high schooler he worked summers at his grandad's lumber yard, Graeber Lumber.
+Raised in Austin the oldest of three children, the son of an architect, and homemaker/ volunteer.
+Larry was always involved in making things: forts, treehouses and down hill coasters.
+In school it was the industrial arts and architecture classes that peaked his interest, learning to use tools and to draw ideas.
+Summers were spent working in his grandad's lumber yard, Graeber Lumber.

-In college Larry initially studied architecture, then discovered the art department where things came naturally; studying painting, printmaking, jewelry and filmmaking.
+Thinking he might follow in his dad's footsteps college studies began with architectural intentions.
+Challenged by academia and dyslexic complications Larry changed direction to studying printmaking, jewelry, painting and sculpture, even a little filmmaking.
 By his second year he had already found a studio in downtown San Marcos that he devoted to painting.

 sculpture today - Dock Space Gallery, exhibition and auction TSG

 Witnesses - Works on Paper, March Spotlight, Platform Gallery (web)

 Jan - Feb - "ON THE BAYOU" TSG Exhibition, Redbud Gallery, Houston

 Dec - Where to Look - Witnesses; blurb book, paintings and paperworks

 July - Coming and Going; blurb book, works on paper 1990 – 2000 2020